-In addition, JUGHEADS also offers usually about 5 weeks of week-long Summer Juggling Camps (from mid-June when school is out, until mid-July, the week after the 4th of July).
+In addition, JUGHEADS also offers usually about 5 weeks of week-long Summer Juggling Camps (from mid-June when school is out, until the beginning of July).
 Our camps are open to kids grades 3–12 of all ability levels from beginners through experts.
 The morning sessions (9 am–Noon) are geared toward beginning/intermediate jugglers, while the afternoon sessions (1 pm–4 pm prioritize advanced/expert jugglers (e.g., more self–directed and working on higher standards, routines, club passing patterns, etc.).

 School Year Club Structure